microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     - *Source SQL Server instance name*: Enter the Public IP address of your SqlServer2008 VM that you copied into a text editor in the previous task.
 For example, **13.66.228.107**
     > **Note**:
-    > If you're doing this lab as part of a workshop and were provided an environment to use, please refer to instructor guidance to obtain your SQL Server VM's IP address.
+    > If you're doing this lab as part of a workshop and were provided an environment to use, please refer to instructor guidance to obtain your SQL Server VM's Public IP address.
     - *User Name*: Enter **WorkshopUser**
     - *Password*: Enter your password
     - *Connection properties*: Check both **Encrypt connection** and **Trust server certificate**